 On 19 March 1919, Elizabeth passed away at their home in Danbury.
 After a wake held in the home, Elizabeth was laid to rest in the St. Mary’s Cemetery north of Danbury.
 She was 57 years old.
 Below is her obituary:

 Following Elizabeth’s death, Bennett remained in Danbury.
 After the persuasion of a friend to move to Carroll, Carroll County, Iowa, Bennett moved there in 1920.
 He married a widow named Margaret Lordeman.
 But Bennett’s last years were unhappy ones because of the marriage and his moving away from friends and family in Danbury.
 On 28 August 1928, just days after his seventy seventh birthday, Bennett died at his home in Carroll.
+Family lore believes his death was less than natural.
 His funeral was held at St. Mary’s church in Danbury and on 31 August 1928, he was laid to rest beside Elizabeth.